 Get 4 ways to help seniors with dementia enjoy the holiday season

 2) 6 Ways to Adapt Holiday Activities for Seniors with Alzheimer’s

 Even though your older adult has dementia, you still want them to feel included in the holiday festivities.

-Whether you’re hosting the get-together or taking your senior to a relative’s house, these 6 tips will help you modify holiday activities so your senior can still participate.
+Whether you’re hosting the get-together or taking your older adult to a relative’s house, these 6 tips will help you modify holiday activities so your senior can still participate.

 Find out how changes like keeping groups small, paying attention to timing, and focusing on meaningful traditions can make a big difference.